2026 수특 영독연 5강 변형문제 (7~12번)

 Teams have many communication technologies at their ____ ranging from email and chat platforms to web conferencing and videoconferencing.

-People often default to using ____ tool that is most convenient or familiar to them, but some technologies are better suited to certain tasks than others, and choosing the wrong one can lead to trouble.
+People often default to using the tool that is most convenient or familiar to them, but some technologies are better suited to certain tasks than others, and choosing the wrong ____ can lead to trouble.

-So carefully consider ____ goals.
+____ carefully consider your goals.

 10 동물의 미래 지향적인 행동

-From this example we can see that not all prospective behaviors can be considered to involve awareness of the future, but may instead be automatic responses ____ natural (e.g., seasonal changes in day length or hormones), or learned, cues.
+From this example we can see that not all prospective behaviors can be considered to involve awareness of the future, but may instead be automatic responses to ____ (e.g., seasonal changes in day length or hormones), or learned, cues.

 11 토양과 식물 간의 상호 작용

-Soil and the plants that grow in it are continually interacting in many ways, both directly and through the effects of the many kinds of bacteria, fungi and other small organisms that ____ always present.
+Soil and the plants that grow in it are continually interacting in many ways, both directly and through the effects of the many kinds ____ bacteria, fungi and other small organisms that are always present.

-Most notably, plants are continually dropping leaves and other parts which fall to the ____ to rot in place where they release their nutrients, although in some drier climates, lightning-set fires are necessary to liberate the mineral nutrients present in the plant litter.
+Most notably, plants are continually dropping leaves and other parts which fall to the ground to rot in ____ where they release their nutrients, although in some drier climates, lightning-set fires are necessary to liberate the mineral nutrients present in the plant litter.

-In any case, most of the nutrients present in dead plant material end up locally in the soil, while the vast networks of plant roots ____ fungal threads join with bacteria, lichens and sticky humus to effectively hold the soil together even in the face of heavy rains and strong winds.
+In any case, most of the nutrients present in dead plant material end up locally in the soil, while the vast networks of plant roots and fungal threads ____ with bacteria, lichens and sticky humus to effectively hold the soil together even in the face of heavy rains and strong winds.

 12 진화의 속도